Trust-Based Relational Intervention®

 How do you do it?

 If you’d like to get started right away, we encourage you to look around our site for more information and resources.
 Reading our book, The Connected Child, or viewing any of our DVDs are both great places to start.
 TBRI® 101: A Self-Guided Course in Trust-Based Relationships also provides nearly eight hours of instruction on TBRI®.
 Parents can learn to implement Trust-based parenting in a variety of ways and we offer a few ideas on where to start on our parent resource page.
 Professionals can apply to attend our TBRI® Professional training.
+Please check out local training opportunities by clicking the link below.

 Where can I read about it?